 Urban Sprawl is a game for 2-4 players.
 Urban Sprawl abstractly models the growth of a town into a teeming metropolis.

 Players assume the roles of entrepreneur, tycoon, and politician-each helping in the development of a hypothetical "Anywhere, USA".
 Wealth and Prestige will be earned and spent throughout the game.
-Buildings will rise only to later be demolished for a better and larger fare.
+Buildings will rise only to later be demolished for the better and larger fare.

 Throughout the game, players will gather valuable Permits.
 These will result in either a wealthy Investment or the foundation of a new building Contract.
 Players will strive to become dominant in one or more building Zones in order to acquire beneficial political offices.